 Figure 5.
 Development of the cortical proliferative zones and cortical plate in C. perspicillata.
 Nissl-stained tissue from bats from CS15 through CS24.
 (A, B) At CS15 and CS16 the cortex consists of the ventricular and marginal zones and all divisions occur at the surface of the ventricle.
 (C) At CS17 a thin SVZ becomes apparent and divisions are noted away from the ventricle in the VZ and SVZ.
 The cortical plate appeared in lateral portions of the cerebral cortex.
 (D) At CS20 the VZ and SVZ are approximately the same thickness but more divisions occur at the surface of the ventricle.
 (E) At CS22 the VZ had become very thin and the SVZ was substantially thicker with a notable increase in dividing cells.
 (F) This trend continued at CS24.
 The SVZ remained and a few abventricular mitoses were observed.
 At CS22 and CS24 the cortical plate became thicker as migrating neurons arrived in this structure and began differentiating into recognizable layers.
-Solid lines delimitate the dors all border of the SVZ.
+Solid lines delimitate the dorsal border of the VZ.
+Dashed lines delineate the dorsal border of the SVZ.
 Arrowheads: ventricular surface mitoses; Arrows: abventricular mitoses.
 CP: Cortical plate.
-Calibration bars: In CS15 to CS20: 250 μm; In CS22 and CS2442: 1 mm.
+Calibration bars: In CS15 to CS20: 250 $\mu m;$ In CS22 and CS2424: 1 mm.